D-a-rt/d-art.fixed-price/README.md

 The `DropConfiguration` entrypoint is responsible to configure a drop.

-Note: A drop can not be edited or deleted, `registration` drops and private `drops` can not be set at the same time, after a `sale_duration` the sale will go public.
+Note: A drop can not be edited or deleted, `registration` drops and private `drops` can not be set at the same time, after a `priority_duration` the sale will go public.

 ``` ocaml
 type drop_configuration =